It's Good You're Bored at the Symphony, Actually

 The Luxury of Fidgeting in the Age of Distraction

-I recently sang in a performance of Bach’s St. Matthew Passion, one of the most gorgeous works of the early classical music canon.
-I’m not Christian (not even close) but Bach’s telling of the Passion is divine in its humanness - take God out of the picture, and the crucifixion is a story of human fault and feeling: our susceptibility to prejudice, to mob mentality, to apathy and learned helplessness; the fear of someone who realizes no one is coming to save them, the grief of those who loved them and are left behind.
+I recently sang a performance of Bach’s St. Matthew Passion, one of the cornerstone works of the early classical music canon.
+I’m not Christian (not even close) but Bach’s telling of the Passion is divine in its humanness: take God out of the picture, and the crucifixion is a story of human fault and feeling: our susceptibility to prejudice, to mob mentality, to apathy and learned helplessness.
+Rather than the stoicism of faith, Bach casts his lens on the fear of someone who knows no one is coming to save them, and the grief of those who loved them and are left behind.
 It’s devastating, beautiful, and almost blasphemously theatrical.

 It’s also three hours long.

-I gave a comp ticket to a friend and warned her about the length, I told her to come prepared for the duration and to be sure to stretch her legs at intermission.
+I gave a comp ticket to a friend and warned her about the length.
+I told her to come prepared for the duration and to stretch her legs at intermission.

 I’m used to this type of preemptive apology when I invite friends to my shows.